Need Data Science Services for your research?

 Python, as mentioned above, is a powerful and general-purpose programming language that also provides data visualization.
 It is packed with vast graphical libraries to support the graphical representation of a wide variety of data.

 Having a very large consumer market, Tableau is referred to as the grandmaster of all visualization software by Forbes.
-It is an open-source software that can be integrated with the database, is easy to use, and furnishes interactive data visualization in the form of bars, charts, and maps.
+It is open-source software that can be integrated with the database, is easy to use, and furnishes interactive data visualization in the form of bars, charts, and maps.

 Orange also happens to be an open-source data visualization tool supporting data extraction, data analysis, and machine learning.
 It does not require programming but rather has an interactive and user-friendly graphical user interface that displays the data in the form of bar charts, networks, heat maps, scatter plots, and trees.